erickok/RxCupboard/README.md

 });
 ```

 Storing and removing items in the databse is as easy as usually with Cupboard.
-RxCupboard support the direct operations and has helper action implementations to use in streams.
+RxCupboard supports these direct operations and has helper action implementations to use in streams.

 ```java
 Cheese saintMaure = new Cheese("Saint-Maure", 1, "Goat milk");